Skip to Navigation | Skip to Content

 4. Non-Auto Driver Mode Share

 Non-Auto Driver Mode Share is the percent of work trips via transit (bus or rail), walking, biking, or carpooling during the peak travel periods of a typical weekday.
-The baseline mode share percentage must be established before Stage 1 begins.
+As of Spring 2015, the current mode share was determined to be 16.1%.

 • Before Stage 2 begins, the area must attain 18% mode share